 - Verify that the home warranty providers you're considering are properly licensed if you reside in a state that requires it.
 These requirements vary by state.

 Once you have decided which factors you'd like to have in a home warranty, it will become easier to choose the warranty and provider that is best for you.
-If you decide that an American Home Shield Home Warranty plan has the best options, we can help you keep your home and family protected from unexpected problems.
+If you decide that an American Home Shield Home Warranty has the best options after a careful comparison of home warranty plans, we can help you keep your home and family protected from unexpected problems.